 7. Drops — best language learning app for visual learners

 This language learning app goes about teaching language in a different way than some of the others we’ve listed so far.
-Drops doesn’t contain the usual grammar lessons, pronunciation assignments, or speaking practice.
+Drops doesn’t contain the usual grammar lessons, pronunciation assignments, or conversational skills practice.
 Rather, this foreign language app teaches words and phrases through drops that fall from the top of the screen.

 The drops contain pictures that users are to identify through an easy-to-understand pairing game.
 Each drop is spoken aloud in your chosen language, so you learn sonically and visually.
 Before the game starts, you can choose how much time you want to commit to language learning daily and pick the categories you want to learn about, such as travel talk, tech, art, food, and business.